 ‘You are good with people,’ he smiled.
 ‘I can tell.’

 ‘Because you are good with yourself.’

 He didn’t take his eyes off her as he leaned in to touch her hand.

 ‘Not many people I know are good with themselves.’

 As the softness seeped in, the rigid boundaries loosened.
 She stretched out in the newly created space and mingled with it just enough.
 It would be impossible to get all of herself back now, and she knew it.

 What a fool I am, she thought.
 But then, What a feeling this is.

 Not a fool, his eyes seemed to say.

 Only time would tell who was right and who was wrong.
-She was willing to be wrong, though.
-She was craving to be wrong.
+But she was willing to be wrong.
+She longed to be wrong.

-And, despite all she said, she knew she would have to fight the urge to hold this feeling.
-To hold this gentleness.
+And despite everything she said, she knew she would have to fight the urge to hold on to that feeling.
+To hold on to this gentleness, this softness, this force that drew her in that she could never fight, because she would never want to fight it in the first place.
 To hold the door open.
-To hold this evening close to her heart, where all the other memories lived quietly; in a box that, every time she opened, it would simultaneously break and fill her heart.
-The box that would one day contain this moment, too.
-But that was later, she smiled to herself, and got closer still.
+To hold the evening in her heart, where all the other memories lived quietly, in a box that broke and filled her heart at the same time every time she opened it.
+The box that one day would also contain this moment.
+But that would be later, much later, she thought and then got closer still.